salekinsirajus/storeJIRATickets/README.md

 back to Turnberry:

 - include a READ.me file in the Github repo that at least briefly lists/describes the AWS services you choose to use

+## Design Plan